 What should my log include?

-- The date and type of gambling in which you engaged
+- Date and type of gambling in which you engaged

-- The name and address of the places where you gamble
+- Name and address of the places where you gamble

-What if the IRS requests proof?
-What can I provide?
+What if the IRS requests proof, and what can I provide?

 - Form W-2G